-Injecting people and the law There are possible serious outcomes for someone who injects another person with drugs.
-There is a risk of prosecution for administering a drug to someone, if it can be proved that there was an intention to cause injury or endanger life.
-Anyone prosecuted for one of these offences could argue that the intention didn't exist because they were giving the drug to help someone and increase safety, rather than harm them.
-But this probably won't protect them from at least being arrested initially and potentially having to go through a court case where that argument can be made.
-If someone dies after being injected by you, you could be charged with manslaughter.
-Intent does not need to be proved instead the prosecution would have to show that you had been reckless or negligent.
-This would be on the grounds that someone injecting another person takes on a duty of care to that person, so where that duty is breached (either by doing something or failing to do something), and this causes or significantly contributes to the person's death, that is gross negligence and so a crime.
-This is a very serious offence and can carry a long prison sentence.

-Scan the QR code to find out more or search for INJECTING at MENRUS.CO.UK
+Booty bumps

-Booty bumps and back-loading Booty bumps (chems up the arse) Booty bumps are chems taken up the arse using a syringe without the needle (mixed in the barrel and squirted up) or put up there using a finger.
+Booty bumps are chems taken up the arse using a syringe without the needle (mixed in the barrel and squirted up) or put up there using a finger.
 Chems are absorbed through the lining of the anal canal and rectum.

-Some chems taken this way can act faster than if swallowed or snorted and feel much stronger but doing it like this can cause irritation, bleeding and/ or inflammation inside the arse.
-This can also increase the risk of infection, and cause lasting damage to the arsehole and rectum.
+Some chems taken this way can act faster than if swallowed or snorted and feel much stronger but doing it like this can

+- > Cause irritation, bleeding and/ or inflammation inside the arse. - > Puts you at greater risk of HIV and STI transmission. - > Cause lasting damage to the arsehole and rectum.

 Remember to wash your hands and use a new syringe each time, and lube your arsehole and the syringe barrel ... before inserting gently.

+Back loading

-Back-loading (barrel-mixing chems) Some guys dissolve chems in warm water inside the syringe barrel, giving it a vigorous shake before slamming.
+Some guys dissolve chems in warm water inside the syringe barrel, giving it a vigorous shake before slamming.

 However, tiny particles that don't dissolve can cause problems as you don't want them in your blood stream.

 Crystal meth dissolves easily in water, while mephedrone and other drugs can be more difficult to dissolve.

-We strongly recommend you dissolve chems in sterile water, or freshly boiled water, in a sterile cup and draw the solution through a filter.
+If you choose to back-load, dissolve chems in sterile water, or freshly boiled water, in a sterile cup and draw the solution through a filter.

 Bottom line: whatever you inject into your vein needs to be fully dissolved, as pure as possible, and not contain any unnecessary crap.

+Hepatitis C, and cleaning douche kit

+Hepatitis C

-Hepatitis C, and cleaning douche kit Hepatitis C There has been a marked increase in Hepatitis C (HCV) among gay men, which raises additional issues if you are already living with HIV.
+There has been a marked increase in Hepatitis C (HCV) among gay men, which raises additional issues if you are already living with HIV.

 Fucking, fisting, and sharing douche kits, dildoes and snorting straws can all put you at risk of getting HCV, HIV and other STIs.

-Reducing the risks You can reduce risks by using:
+Reducing the risks

+You can reduce risks by using:

-- > Condoms for fucking or getting fucked - > Sterile syringes and needles when slamming - > Sterile syringes for booty bumps - Latex or non latex gloves when fisting or getting fisted - > Your own supply of lube and not sharing - A new condom on a dildo every time it is used - > Your own straw when snorting drugs Douche kit and douche heads Keeping douche heads and douche kit clean is an important part of reducing risks, especially at sex parties where they may be shared.
+- > Condoms for fucking or getting fucked.

+- > Sterile syringes and needles when slamming.

+- > Sterile syringes for booty bumps.

+- > Latex or non latex gloves when fisting or getting fisted.

+- > Your own supply of lube and not sharing.

+- \rangle $\,$ A new condom on a dildo every time it is used.

+- > Your own straw when snorting drugs.

+Douche kit and douche heads

+Keeping douche heads and douche kit clean is an important part of reducing risks, especially at sex parties where they may be shared.

 Use a commercially available sex toy cleaner, or you can make up your own solution of 1 part thin bleach to 10 parts water.

 Make sure you clean and rinse the douche head thoroughly between each arse.

-Scan the QR code to find out more or search for HEPATITIS C at MENRUS.CO.UK
+Scan the QR code for more or search for HEPATITIS C at MENRUS.CO.UK

+GHB and GBL

+GHB and GBL are two closely related drugs often referred to simply as "G".

+GHB (gamma-hydroxybutyrate)

-The difference between GHB and GBL, The difference between GHB and GBL GHB and GBL are two closely related drugs often referred to simply as "G".
-GHB (gamma-hydroxybutyrate) - Produced as a white-ish salt powder and as a clear liquid with almost no smell and a soapy salty taste - For recreational use on the chemsex scene, it is most usually found in clear liquid form (the salt powder dissolved in water) - It can also be found as a paste or in capsules though this is less common and why it matters
+- > A white-ish salt powder and as a clear liquid with almost no smell and a soapy salty taste. - For recreational use on the chemsex scene, it is most usually found in clear liquid form (the salt powder dissolved in water). - > It can also be found as a paste or in capsules though this is less common.

+GBL (gamma-butyrolactone)

-GBL (gamma-butyrolactone) - An industrial-strength solvent used an alloy cleaner, paint stripper, and for removing graffiti - Produced as a clear liquid and has a sharp bitter chemical taste and smell - > Turns into GHB once ingested (inside the body) - Can be 2-3 times stronger than GHB, the effects can come on guicker, and be more unpredictable
+- > An industrial-strength solvent used an alloy cleaner, paint stripper, and for removing graffiti. - > Produced as a clear liquid and has a sharp bitter chemical taste and smell. - > Turns into GHB once ingested (inside the body). - > Can be 2-3 times stronger than GHB, the effects can come on quicker, and be more unpredictable.